Print and PDF Options

 Also listed as ENGL 2709.

-Prerequisite(s): second-year standing or permission of the School.
+Prerequisite(s): second-year standing or permission of the Indigenous Studies program.

 Lecture three hours per week